MicrosoftDocs/dynamics365smb-docs/business-central/receivables-collect-outstanding-balances.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Reminders**, and then choose the related link.
 2. Select the relevant reminder, and then choose the **Issue** action.
-3. In the **Issue Reminders** page, fill in the fields as necessary.
+3. On the **Issue Reminders** page, fill in the fields as necessary.
 4. Choose the **OK** button

 The reminder is either printed for sent to an specified email as a PDF attachment.